 - This drug does not stop the spread of the flu to others.

-- Talk with the doctor before having your child get a flu vaccine after taking this drug.
-Talk with the doctor before your child takes this drug if your child has just gotten a flu vaccine.
+- Talk with your doctor before getting a flu vaccine after taking this drug.
+Talk with your doctor before you take this drug if you have just gotten a flu vaccine.

 - It is given as an infusion into a vein over a period of time.

 - Call your doctor to find out what to do.

 - If you need to store this drug at home, talk with your doctor, nurse, or pharmacist about how to store it.